ZeroCM/zcm/docs/tools.md

     zcm-log-indexer -l zcm.log -o zcm.dbz -t types.so -p plugins.so

-To tell `zcm-log-indexer` abour your custom plugins and zcmtypes, you simply compile a shared library and pass it to the tool via a command line argument.
+To tell `zcm-log-indexer` about your custom plugins and zcmtypes, you simply compile a shared library and pass it to the tool via a command line argument.
 You can also use the environment variables mentioned in the `--help` section of `zcm-log-indexer` for specifying the `types.so` and `plugins.so` libraries.